templado/documentation/README.md

 And now a new **hidden** input field will be rendered in your form with the name 'csrf-token', and a value of the token you passed in.
 Now, with some validation on the backend, your form is safer.

+**Note: If a CSRF hidden field (with that name) already exists, rather than created a new filed, the existing field will be used.
+Its value will be updated.

 ---